krizzdewizz/hyperxml/README.md

 </html>
 ```

-`XHtml` provides a method for each known (X)HTML element and a constant for each known (X)HTML attribute.
+`Html` provides a method for each known HTML element and a constant for each known HTML attribute.
 You can freely mix it with generic `$` calls.